 Click on the sections below to find out more about a specific topic.

 Kindergarten is part of compulsory education in Basel.
-In the new Harmos system, Kindergarten counts as school and therefore the entry into Kindergarten is considered as the beginning of school (‘Einschulung’).
-Kindergarten lasts two years.
-The Kindergarten your child attends will be close to your home, with a maximum of 20 children per class.
-The classes have two age groups and your child will stay in the same class for two years.
+It counts as school and therefore the entry into kindergarten is considered as the beginning of school (‘Einschulung’).
+The kindergarten your child attends will be close to your home, with a maximum of 20 children per class.
+The classes have two age groups and your child will stay in the same class for the two years of kindergarten.

 When will my child start Kindergarten?

-From 2016, if you are four years old by July 31st, you will start school the following August.
+If a child is four years old by July 31st, they will start school the following August.

 Kindergarten is every morning from 8:00 until 12:00 Monday to Friday, with one afternoon a week from 14:00 to 16:00, usually Monday or Tuesday.